Fort Apollonia: History

 The Swedes established a trading post at Apollona as part of the Swedish Gold Coast between 1655 and 1657.
 In 1691, a British trading post was erected at this site, which between 1768 and 1770 was extended into a fort.

 After the abolition of slave trade, the fort was abandoned in 1819, but it was again occupied from 1836 onward.

 The fort was transferred to the Dutch as part of a large trade of forts between Britain and the Netherlands in 1868, on which occasion it was renamed Fort Willem III, after King William III of the Netherlands.
 Four years later, however, on 6 April 1872, the fort was, along with the entire Dutch Gold Coast, again transferred to the United Kingdom, as per the Gold Coast treaty of 1871.

-Current Situation

 The British bombarded the fort in 1873 on the attack of Beyin on account of its coalition with the Ashantis.

+Heritage site
-It was rehabilitated in 1962 and completed in 1968 by the Ghana Museums and Monuments Board.

-Fort Apollonia houses the Museum of Nzema Culture and History, which opened in 2010.
+The fort was rehabilitated in 1962 and completed in 1968 by the Ghana Museums and Monuments Board.
+Since 2010 it has housed the Museum of Nzema Culture and History.